animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 - "God" telling me my mom was drowning in the freezing brook, perhaps me hearing splashes or a scream;
 - me jumping in the freezing brook to save my mom who I was contradictorily told was dead, or dying, or might die, and now thought was drowning in the brook;
   - I believed that my mom had come to find me and had fallen in the brook drowning;
-  - I scrambled through the woods, pushing branches out of the way, getting cut through my arms as I ran to where I thought, or maybe heard, my mom was drowning, in the darkness, in the freezing water where the water might've not been clean since that was where I thought the (maybe unused) sewage pipe maybe was;
+  - I scrambled through the woods, pushing branches out of the way, getting cut through my arms as I ran to where I thought, or maybe heard, my mom was drowning, in the darkness, in the freezing water where the water might've not been clean since that was where I thought the maybe-unused sewage pipe maybe was;
   - I jumped in, and flailed my arms around, going underwater trying to find my mom;

 > [!NOTE]